yehia67/documentation/getting-started/0.1/tutorials/send-iota-tokens.md

     [Learn how a seed is used to prove ownership of an address](root://iota-basics/0.1/concepts/addresses-and-signatures.md).
     :::

-7. Create a new address from your seed to send the tokens to
+7. Derive a new address from your seed.
+You will send your tokens to this address.

     ```js
     const receivingAddress = iota.getNewAddress(seed, {